uhm-clubhouse/uhm-clubhouse.github.io/index.md

   * Introduce new categories, such as musical tastes, capabilities, and goals

-## User Guide
+## User Interface Mockups
-This section provides a walkthrough of the UHM Clubhouse user interface and its capabilities.
+This section provides a walkthrough of the mockups created for the UHM Clubhouse user interface and its capabilities.

 #### Landing Page
 The landing page is the very first page presented to all users who are not logged in.
 Users can learn about the UHM Clubhouse application and log in or sign up.